 In January 2010, the accounting guidance related to fair value measurements was amended.
-The amendment requires disclosure of transfers of assets and liabilities into and out of Level 1 and Level 2 of the fair value hierarchy, including the reasons and the timing of the transfers and disclosure of valuation techniques and inputs for assets and liabilities within Level 2 and Level 3 of the fair value hierarchy.
-Additionally, the guidance requires expanded disclosure about assets and liabilities within Level 3.
-The new guidance became effective for the Company on January 1, 2010, except for the new guidance related to the expanded Level 3 disclosure which is effective for periods beginning after December 15, 2010.
-The Company did not have any transfers in or out of Level 1 and Level 2 fair value measurements during the three months ended March 31, 2010; therefore, the adoption of the new guidance did not have any impact on the Company's Condensed Consolidated Financial Statements.
+The amendment requires expanded disclosure about assets and liabilities within Level 3.
+The new guidance became effective for the Company on January 1, 2011.
+The Company does not have any Level 3 assets or liabilities; therefore, the adoption of the new guidance did not have any impact on the Company's Condensed Consolidated Financial Statements.